Oral Roberts University: Academics

 ORU is accredited by the Higher Learning Commission.
-Some programs have additional specialized accreditation as shown in this list of the academic colleges and accreditors:
+Some colleges and programs are accredited by specialized accreditors, including the Association of Collegiate Business Schools and Programs, National Council for Accreditation of Teacher Education, Accreditation Board for Engineering and Technology, Commission on Collegiate Nursing Education, and Council on Social Work Education.

-In addition to its undergraduate programs, the university also has a graduate seminary and graduate programs in business, education, and computer science.
+In addition to its undergraduate programs, the university also has a graduate seminary and graduate programs in business, education, computer science, and data science.

 ORU has signed an early assurance program with the Oklahoma State University Center for Health Sciences in 2011, allowing high achieving students to receive conditional admission to OSU's osteopathic medical school program.
-ORU is also one of the few undergraduate colleges in the southwest to have a human cadaver dissection class.
-While ORU is considered a Christian university, the College of Science and Engineering does not ignore evolutionary theories to teach creationism.

 From its founding, ORU has placed emphasis on Charismatic doctrines of Christianity; its initial presidential leadership, including Oral Roberts and his son Richard Roberts, also espoused the doctrine of seed faith.
 This belief was closely connected to fundraising efforts by both Oral and Richard.

 While the majority of ORU staff were happy with including other doctrines of faith, some such as Charles Farah have disagreed publicly, indirectly leading to the publishing of a PhD thesis from a student a number of years later about his opinions on seed faith.

 Student life

-The university's residential policy requires all unmarried undergraduate students younger than 25 to live on campus, although exceptions are made for those students who live with their parents in the Tulsa area.
+The university's residential policy requires all unmarried undergraduate students younger than 23 to live on campus, although exceptions are made for students who live with their parents in the Tulsa area.
 Men and women are housed in separate dormitory facilities on campus with student access to housing of the opposite sex largely restricted.
-In addition to having a chaplain on every "wing" of each dormitory, there are also residential advisers for each floor, who enforce curfew, take attendance at Chapel services, and serve as "go-to persons" for students on their floors.
+In addition to having a chaplain on every wing of each dormitory, there are also residential advisers for each floor, who enforce curfew, take attendance at Chapel services, and serve as "go-to persons" for students on their floors.
 Every Monday night is a mandatory Hall Meeting at which announcements are made by dorm leadership.

 All students are required to sign a pledge stating they will live according to the university's honor code.
 Prohibited activities include lying, cursing, smoking, drinking, and a range of sexual acts, including homosexual behavior and sex outside marriage.
 In early 2003, the student dress code was relaxed for the first time in 40 years and described as business casual.
 For most of the school's history, men were required to wear collared shirts and ties and women were required to wear skirts (an exception for winter months was added in 2000).
 In 2006, campus-wide dress code rules were eased further, allowing students to wear jeans to class and dress more casually in non-academic settings.
 Since 2009, men are allowed to have neatly trimmed facial hair.
 Restrictions on men's hair length were relaxed in 2013.